adobe/aepsdk-react-native/packages/edgeidentity/README.md

 :information_source: The Identity for Edge Network extension does not read the Mobile SDK's privacy status and therefor setting the SDK's privacy status to opt-out will not clear the identities from the Identity for Edge Network extension.

-See [reset identities api](https://github.com/emdobrin/aepsdk-react-native/tree/consent/packages/core#reset-identities) for more details.
+For more details, see the[MobileCore.resetIdentities API](https://github.com/emdobrin/aepsdk-react-native/tree/consent/packages/core#reset-identities).

 ### updateIdentities: